 In the process industry, particles suspension is of particular interest due to the enhanced heat and mass transfer characteristics.
 This is found in most of the chemical processes, including food production, pharmaceutical, petrochemicals and energy.
 Our research is uniquely combining knowledge on particle technology and energy conversion in order to solve challenging engineering problems and develop novel and sustainable processes for future industrial applications.

-We have established links with national and international institutions including Heriot-Watt University (UK) and the institute for chemicals and fuels from alternative resources (Canda).
+We have established links with national and international institutions including Heriot-Watt University (UK), Glasgow University and the institute for chemicals and fuels from alternative resources (Canda).
 In addition, our research is funded by UK industrial collaborators such as Dow Corning Ltd and UK research funders such as the EPSRC, The Leverhulme Trust and the Technology Strategy Board.